benmvp/react-workshop/README.md

 ### 🖥️ Zoom Hygiene (for remote workshops)

-- Keep your video on (if possible) to make it feel more human
+- Keep your **video on** (if possible) to make it feel more human and lively
-- Keep your microphone muted unless your talking
+- Keep your **microphone muted** unless your talking to avoid background noise distractions
 - Answer each other's questions in the chat
 - Use breakout rooms to help each other